How can you grow high-performance sales teams? We talk to ethical sales leaders to learn from their expertise and experience

-Corinne, our Managing Director, asked the panellists three questions, resulting in an hour of interesting discussion and thought-provoking insights.
+Corinne, our Managing Director, asked the panelists three questions, resulting in an hour of interesting discussion and thought-provoking insights.

-Read on to find out how to tackle those inevitable sales challenges, the best approach to growing high-performance sales teams, and what to focus on to make it happen!
+Read on to find out how to tackle those inevitable sales challenges.
+Learn about the best approach to growing high-performance sales teams, and what to focus on to make it happen!

 What sales growth and team resourcing challenges are you experiencing right now?

 Inflation is one of the biggest issues, with increased competition for high-level salaries.
-One of the most daunting challenges today is to compete with other companies in the space, offer adequate salaries, and still maintain a healthy profit margin.
+One of the most daunting challenges today is to compete with other companies in the space.
+To offer adequate salaries, and still maintain a healthy profit margin.

-Jon also noted that the biggest challenge is knowing when to add resources into the team: “We have aggressive growth ambitious and so it’s when to add resource which is the crystal ball gazing we need to do.”
+Jon also noted that the biggest challenge is knowing when to add resources to the team.
+“We have aggressive growth ambitions and so it’s when to add resources which is the crystal ball gazing we need to do.”

-All panellists agreed that the move to virtual sales can be quite challenging because the in-person element we were familiar is fading fast.
+All panelists agreed that the move to virtual sales can be quite challenging because the in-person element we were familiar is fading fast.

 How are you currently organizing your sales team and their activities to support your business growth goals?

 Jordan brings up the importance of segmentation and how it is key for the business: “We segment everything, marketing and sales need to have a joined-up approach”.
-He mentions the importance of having laser focus when you are on the path of growing a business and how he leveraged the kickstart scheme to bring new talent to his team.
+He mentions the importance of having laser focus when you are on the path of growing a business.
+He explains how he leveraged the kickstart scheme to bring new talent to his team.

 What do you think makes a high-performance sales team and how are you aiming to achieve this at your organization?